wmotte/embedding_koine_greek/README.md

 * `medoid_clusters.json`: A JSON file that organizes all lemmas by their cluster and medoid.
 * A plot showing the distribution of cluster sizes is also generated.

+### Step 5: JSON Merging

+The script `04__merge_jsons.R` consolidates cluster information with the actual cluster data into a single, comprehensive JSON structure.
+This step takes the medoid clusters from Step 4 and enriches them with meta-group information and cluster descriptions.

+The merging process:
+* Combines `medoid_clusters.json` from the clustering step with `cluster_information_with_meta.json` containing meta-group definitions.
+* Preserves the hierarchical meta-group structure while adding detailed cluster membership data.
+* Enriches each cluster with member information, size, and medoid data.

+The output is a unified JSON file (`merged_clusters.json`) that maintains the organizational structure while providing complete cluster details.

+### Step 6: Source Data Integration

+The final step, performed by `05__merge_json_with_lxx_nt_source.R`, integrates the clustered lemma data with source text information from the Septuaginta and New Testament.
+This creates a comprehensive dataset linking semantic clusters to their textual origins.

+The integration process:
+* Merges TSV data containing lemma source information (TLG references, chapter/verse, book, source) with the JSON cluster structure.
+* Handles various lemma data structures to ensure robust matching between cluster members and source data.
+* Adds detailed provenance information for each lemma, enabling analysis of how semantic clusters relate to specific texts and passages.
+* Provides preview functionality to validate the merging process and display examples of matched data.

+The final output (`merged_clusters_with_tsv_data.json`) combines semantic clustering results with detailed source attribution, enabling comprehensive analysis of Koine Greek lemma usage across different texts and contexts.

 ## Repository Contents

 * **`00__select_koine_greek_texts.R`**: Script for selecting and filtering texts based on a defined Koine Greek period.
 * **`01__select_lemmas.R`**: Script for parsing XML treebanks, extracting lemmas, and creating the corpus.
 * **`02__make_glove.R`**: Script for training the GloVe word embedding model.
 * **`03__cluster_embedding.R`**: Script for hierarchically clustering the embeddings, focusing on Biblical Greek lemmas.
+* **`04__merge_jsons.R`**: Script for merging cluster information with actual clusters into a unified JSON structure.
+* **`05__merge_json_with_lxx_nt_source.R`**: Script for integrating cluster data with lemma source information from LXX-NT texts.
 * **`out.00.select.koine.greek.texts/`**: Output directory for corpus selection results.
 * **`out.01.select.lemmas/`**: Output directory for lemma extraction and corpus creation.
 * **`out.02.make.glove/`**: Output directory for GloVe model and related plots.
 * **`out.03.cluster.embedding/`**: Output directory for clustering results, including TSV and JSON files.
+* **`out.04.merge.jsons/`**: Output directory for merged cluster JSON structure.
+* **`out.05.merge.json.with.lxx.nt.source/`**: Output directory for final integrated dataset with source information.
 * **`misc/metadata.txt`**: Metadata file for the corpus (required for the first script).
+* **`misc/cluster_information_with_meta.json`**: Meta-group and cluster information (required for the fifth script).
 * **`xml/`**: Directory containing the raw XML treebank files (required for the second script).

 ## Dependencies